Does the Secretary of State provide guidance for filing city boundary changes pursuant to KRS 81A.470?

 Why isn't my city listed in your database?

-Exisiting cities that comply with KRS 81.045 and new cities incorporated under KRS 81.050 and KRS 81.060 are included in the Secretary of State's Kentucky Cities website.
-Information from 1942-1980 filings is included as a matter of historical interest.
-Communities that did not comply with KRS 81.045 are not included on the Kentucky Cities website at this time.
+Existing cities that complied with KRS 81.045 and new cities incorporated under KRS 81.050 and KRS 81.060 are included in the Secretary of State's Kentucky Cities website.
+Information from 1942-1980 filings submitted to the Office of Secretary of State is included as a matter of historical interest.
+Kentucky Communities that did not comply with KRS 81.045 were recently added to our searchable database but they are not included in our listing of “Active Cities."

 What is an "unincorporated urban place"?

 An unincorporated urban place is any area outside of incorporated cities that has a population of 2,500 or more, as shown by the most recent decennial census of the United States.
-Unincorporated urban places are eligible for municipal aid funds, with apportionment deterined by revenue estimates.
-KRS 177.366.
-KRS 81.015 designates as unincorporated urban places Fairdale, Parkers Lake, Whitley City, Smithtown, Stearns and Pine Knot.
+Unincorporated urban places are eligible for municipal aid funds, with apportionment determined by revenue estimates (see KRS 177.366).
+KRS 81.015 identifies the following as unincorporated urban places: Fairdale, Parkers Lake, Whitley City, Smithtown, Stearns, and Pine Knot.